Afudu/P12_OpenClassroom/README.md

     ```
 **10 - Create a Management user**

-Create a Management user that will be able to log into the Django Admin site.
+The following command will create a Management user that will be able to log into the Django Admin site.

 Make a note of the credentials.

 This account will be used for testing.

   * Unix/macOS/Windows